Steve2608/Computational-Data-Analytics/reports/UE1/report1.md

 | contact-lenses  | 1,00            | 2,00            | 0               |
 | hypothyroid     | 2,20            | 3,45            | 3               |

 We see that JRip without pruning also results in a lot more conditions per rule on average.
-ConjunctiveRule usually uses only 1 condition or even non at all (resulting in a simple default rule).
+ConjunctiveRule usually uses only 1 condition or even none at all (resulting in a simple default rule).

 The *car* dataset also leads to a lot of conditions per rule, which again is a lot considering that the *car* dataset has only 6 attributes.